Code-Institute-Submissions/comics/README.md

 - Language options, To allow a broader range of users to the site.
 - CAPTCHA to new/edit entry form and contact form, To reduce spam sent on the contact form and new comics that are added.
 - A page that displays all current signed up users, where moderators can easily access the different users profile pages.
+- The ability to let users upload their own comic images instead of an image link.

 ## Technologies used (Frameworks, Libraries, Languages and Programs used)